-The BC Pipeline system is a natural gas pipeline system in your area that is operated by Westcoast Energy Inc., an Enbridge company.
+The BC Pipeline system is a natural gas pipeline system in your area that is operated by Westcoast Energy Inc., a company owned by Enbridge Inc. (Enbridge).
 You have received this brochure because your company is located - or may operate - near an area where Enbridge pipelines and/or associated facilities exist.
 Please read and share the important safety information with anyone who conducts or makes decisions about ground disturbance activities like excavation, farming, tilling, plowing, construction, development, utility installation, oil and gas production, logging, railroad maintenance and anchoring or dredging operations.